 - This file registers the set of switches that the front end accepts on

-the command line, and their –help text.
-The file format is
+the command line, and their --help text.
+See Options.

 - This file provides entries for